Spirit Hunter: Death Mark II

 The humor in the game is perceived as a mixed bag, with some ghost designs being more amusing than frightening, while others rely on symbolism that fails to resonate with the overarching narrative.

-“I found half of the ghost designs to be more funny than scary, which added a unique twist to the game.”
+“I found half of the ghost designs more funny than scary, and the other half utilized symbolism that didn't really connect to the story of the spirit.”